EliaFantini/RocketMan-a-VR-videogame-created-with-Unity/README.md

 ```

-## How top open up the project on Unity Editor
+## How to open up the project on Unity Editor
 This game was developed using **Unity Editor 2020.3.32f1**, we suggest you to download this version because different ones (especially older) might give problems.